wireapp/wire-server/src/understand/federation/introduction.rst

 Introduction
 ============

-Federation is a feature that allows a collection of Wire backends to facilitate connections between their respective users.
+Federation is a feature that allows a collection of Wire backends to enable the establishment of connections between their respective users.

 Goals
 -----